WebexCC-SA/LAB-2352/docs/Labguide/Lab8.md

 <!-- md:option type:warning -->
 !!! warning "Guide"

-Autonomous Agents are showcased in the demo session at WebexOne
+    Autonomous Agents are showcased in the demo session at WebexOne and has not been enabled on the lab tenant.
+Please feel free attend the session for more details.
+Below steps are provided only as reference.

-Step by step guide are provided here: [Autonomous Agents](../images/lab8/3.pdf)
+Step by step guide and overview: [Autonomous Agents](../images/lab8/3.pdf)

 <p style="text-align:center"><strong>Congratulations, you have officially completed the Autonomous AI lab! 🎉🎉 </strong></p>